GodotModding/godot-mod-loader/README.md

 Add a translation file, eg "mytranslation.en.translation".
 The translation file should have been created in Godot already: When you import a CSV, such a file will be created for you.

-Note that this function is exclusive to ModLoader, and departs from Delta-V's two functions `addTranslationsFromCSV` and `addTranslationsFromJSON`, which aren't available in ModLoader.
+Note that this function is exclusive to ModLoader, and departs from Delta-V's two functions [addTranslationsFromCSV](https://gitlab.com/Delta-V-Modding/Mods/-/blob/main/MODDING.md#addtranslationsfromcsv) and [addTranslationsFromJSON](https://gitlab.com/Delta-V-Modding/Mods/-/blob/main/MODDING.md#addtranslationsfromjson), which aren't available in ModLoader.

 ### appendNodeInScene